-- 2.1 The IAAF shall develop a Test Distribution Plan that plans and implements intelligent Testing proportionate to the risk of doping among Athletes under its jurisdiction and that is effective to detect and to deter such practices. - 2.2 The Test Distribution Plan shall be prepared by the IAAF Medical and Anti-Doping Department.
-It shall include establishing the overall pool of Athletes to be Tested within the IAAF programme and an assessment of which Prohibited Substances and Prohibited Methods are most likely to be abused in different disciplines of the sport, followed by an appropriate prioritisation between disciplines, categories of Athletes, types of Testing, types of Samples collected and types of Sample analysis. - 2.3 The Test Distribution Plan shall be approved by the IAAF Medical and Anti-Doping Commission at its annual meeting and recommended for adoption by the IAAF Council.
+- 2.1 The IAAF shall develop a Test Distribution Plan that plans and implements intelligent Testing proportionate to the risk of doping among Athletes under its jurisdiction and that is effective to detect and to deter such practices. - 2.2 The Test Distribution Plan shall be prepared by the Athletics Integrity Unit.
+It shall include establishing the overall pool of Athletes to be Tested within the IAAF programme and an assessment of which Prohibited Substances and Prohibited Methods are most likely to be abused in different disciplines of the sport, followed by an appropriate prioritisation between disciplines, categories of Athletes, types of Testing, types of Samples collected and types of Sample analysis. - 2.3 The Test Distribution Plan shall be approved and reviewed by the Athletics Integrity Unit.